 - Without stand: (W x H x D) 57 5/8” x 33 ¼” x 3 1/4″

 - With stand: 48.5 lbs.

 - Without stand: 46.1 lbs.

 Warranty: One year parts and labor

-Sony’s X800G is the entry level model for their premium XBR series of 4K TVs.
-And since it is a lower-end model, it will not have some of the features reserved for the top-tier displays such as better picture processing and panel (screen) lighting technologies and better build quality, just to name a few.
+Sony’s X800G is the entry-level model for its premium XBR series of 4K TVs.
+And since it is a lower-end model, it will not have some of the features reserved for the top-tier displays such as better picture processing, panel (screen) lighting technologies and better build quality, just to name a few.